Charan Singh (spiritual leader): Spiritual path

-By the time Maharaj Ji was appointed as the Satguru, the Dera had grown, and many satsang centres had been established throughout India.
+By the time Singh was appointed as the satguru, the dera had grown, and many satsang centres had been established throughout India.
 His practical understanding of administrative matters allowed him to make changes to the administrative structure that would carry the organization smoothly into a fast-changing, modern world.
-In 1957, Maharaj Ji placed all Dera assets into a Charitable Trust, the Radha Soami Satsang Beas Society.
-Maharaj Ji himself helped frame the constitution and rules and regulations for the Society.
+In 1957, Singh placed all Dera assets into a Charitable Trust, the Radha Soami Satsang Beas Society.
+Singh himself helped frame the constitution and rules and regulations for the Society.
 His leadership in this matter created an administrative framework under which the Dera and its activities continue to be administered.

-As the spiritual head of Radha Soami Satsang Beas, Maharaj Charan Singh was noted for his succinct and clear explanations of the Sant Mat teachings, a reflection of his legal training and practice.
+As the spiritual head of Radha Soami Satsang Beas, Charan Singh was noted for his succinct and clear explanations of the Sant Mat teachings, a reflection of his legal training and practice.
 He had many disciples from foreign countries as well as India, and would often give discourses and hold question-and-answer sessions with them, both at the Beas International guest house, as well as on his frequent overseas tours.
 Many of these sessions were published in books and as audio recordings, and offer a comprehensive understanding of the path of Sant Mat.
 Under his guidance, books on Sant Mat were published in almost every Indian language, as well as the main languages spoken globally such as French, Spanish, Dutch, German, Greek, Italian, Indonesian, and many others.

 Most of the activities of the Society take place in the form of seva – voluntary service to the Lord through service to humanity – which is a key foundation of the teachings of the Beas masters.
-Maharaj Charan Singh initiated the launching of a Medical Eye Camp, a network of charitable hospitals, disaster management projects, and free food distribution programmes, which have continued as his legacy.
+Charan Singh initiated the launching of a Medical Eye Camp, a network of charitable hospitals, disaster management projects, and free food distribution programmes, which have continued as his legacy.

+Vegetarianism

+Singh insisted on a strict lacto-vegetarian diet for ethical reasons.
+The act of killing is considered to produce bad karma from those who slaughter the animal and those who buy and consume the products.
+Initiates are not allowed to eat eggs or "even an occasional plate of soup containing eggs, fish, fowl or meat or meat broth".
+In response to unfertilized eggs, Singh commented that the egg fertilized or not, is essentially a foetus and not compatible with a vegetarian diet.
+He warned that wavering from vegetarianism even minutely will lead to "misuse and thus defeat the purpose".

 Death and successor

-On June 1st, 1990, Maharaj Charan Singh passed away at Dera, Beas.
-He entrusted his authority and responsibility as Patron of the Radha Soami Satsang Beas Society and the Maharaj Jagat Singh Medical Relief Society Beas to Baba Gurinder Singh Dhillon who, at 36 years of age, has taken on the same responsibilities that had been assumed by Maharaj Charan Singh forty years earlier.
+On 1 June 1990, Singh died at Dera, Beas.
+He entrusted his authority and responsibility as patron of the Radha Soami Satsang Beas Society and the Maharaj Jagat Singh Medical Relief Society Beas to Gurinder Singh who, at 36 years of age, has taken on the same responsibilities that had been assumed by Charan Singh forty years earlier.

-Teachings

-Maharaj Charan Singh's teachings were similar to his predecessors.
-Some excerpts from his teachings:

-Santmat is the path of devotion, in it there is only the glory of love.

-As much as we have desires, so much our sorrows.

-No one's desires have been fulfilled hundred percent till today, nor can they be fulfilled.

-The love of SatGuru is the love of God.

-SatGuru-Bhagti is the door to salvation.